 5.7 Vertical Support (Blockchain-as-a-Service)

-Although this document mainly focuses on use cases that directly matter to the telecom network's services, as a unified communication platform, the next generation telecom network will accommodate countless vertical applications of its tenants.
-Hence, a generalized use case here is a blockchain-as-a-service (BCaaS) that will provision a blockchain system on top of the telecom network with the resources from the infrastructure layer.
+The previous clauses mainly focus on use cases that directly matter to the telecom network's services.
+As a unified communication platform, the next generation telecom network will accommodate countless vertical applications of its tenants.
+Hence, a generalized use case here is a BlockChain-as-a-Service (BCaaS) that will provision a blockchain service on top of the telecom network with the resources from the infrastructure layer.
 Such a generalized use cases cover all blockchain applications that are already been adopted in many industry/business areas.

 Note that some of them are more relevant to the wireless mobility environment.
-For example, for V2X scenarios, a large amount of data is exchanged between vehicles, people, road side units (RSU), edge computing nodes, and cloud servers in a connected vehicle system.
-Another example could be immersive XR services.
+For example, for V2X scenarios, a large amount of data is exchanged between vehicles, people, Road Side Units (RSU), edge computing nodes, and cloud servers in a connected vehicle system.
+Another example could be immersive eXtended Reality (XR) services.
 Specifically, today, many content creators rely on on-site live streaming.
 With the popularity of VR/AR services, 360-degree video data will be transmitted over mobile networks.
 Based on telecom networks, PDL can facilitate the transactions (such as subscriptions and payments) between the content creators and consumers.

 Some other are less relevant to the wireless mobility environment, which are more related to the typical blockchain applications that already exist in cloud environment and Internet.
 In the fields of healthcare, finance, digital currency, supply chain, energy, law, entertainment, public welfare, etc., there may be low-layer bearers who use blockchain as their services, and telecom networks as ubiquitous cases of inclusiveness can use telecom networks as infrastructure to provide PDL services for industries in these vertical fields.
 Record key information, provide multi-party trust establishment, immutable storage, security and traceability of information, writing based on multi-party consensus, and dynamic execution based on smart contracts.